 Late for university and your main laptop isn’t charged.
 A big presentation at work and your charger has gone walkabouts.
 An urgent deadline and for some reason both your laptop and desktop won’t connect to the internet at home.
 Situations like this recommend a backup.

-While two laptops has been put forward as the gold standard here, it is important to keep in mind some flexibility can exist.
+While two laptops have been put forward as the gold standard here, it’s important to keep in mind some flexibility exists.
 If you want to travel with your laptop and a tablet that has a keyboard add-on?
 Good luck to you!
-If you can bring along two devices that give you the best of both worlds then that is a winner.
+If you can bring along two devices that give you the best of both worlds then that’s a winner.

-With up to five billion mobile phones expected to be in circulation by 2019, the advances in mobile phone technology is also being complemented by widespread availability.
-If most of your remote work involves Skyping and social media over actually typing, you could potentially use your smartphone as a substitute.
+With up to five billion mobile phones expected to be in circulation by 2019, the growth in smartphone ownership comes in complement to their versatility.
+If most of your remote work involves voice calling and social media over actually typing, you could potentially use your smartphone as a substitute.

-It’s just also important to think carefully about this choice.
-OK, a tablet with a keyboard might be find for short periods of time, but what about an all-day coding session?
-If you’ve a tablet of even a smartphone that is a real substitute cool, but otherwise go for two laptops.
-It may be a bit heavier to carry while travelling, but if something goes wrong you’ll be grateful you doubled up.
+It is just also important to think carefully about this choice.
+OK, a tablet with a keyboard might be fine for short periods of time, but what about an all-day coding session?
+If you’ve a tablet or even a smartphone that can be a real substitute, cool.
+But otherwise go for two laptops.
+It may be a bit heavier to carry while travelling, but if something goes wrong you’ll be grateful you have a backup.